dzarista/fboss/arista/util/pm-configs/GeneratePmConfigs/README.md

 `GpioChip`: Any device that is of the GpioChip type.
 Different symbolic link naming applies.

+`PSUBus`: Specific definition for any PSU bus.
+This is a special case since there can be multiple physical PSU buses connected to another PM unit, even though we would only have one such definition in the PSU PM unit config.

 `Sensor`: If a device does not fit any of the previous categories, it should most likely be classified as sensor, which will apply the more generic naming conventions.

+### Symbolic Link to Device Path Generation

+The device path of virtually any device (I2C, PCI, Embedded Sensor, Xcvr, etc.) or I2C bus can be generated using the helper functions `constructDevicePaths` and `constructBusPaths`, respectively.
+These functions return a list that generally only contains one item, unless a given device is found in multiple physical PM units across the platform (for example, `Whistler` has 4 PSU slots, so the function will return a list of 4 different device paths when passed the PSUBus device as a parameter).

+### Assumptions

+So far, the PM config generation tool assumes existence of platforms with a single SCM unit and SMB unit only.
+Although the device path generation functions would correctly return multiple paths if there were (for example) 2 SMB units, there is no precedent established for symbolic link naming conventions in such a case.

 ## How to generate